Jack-Works/bayesian-conspiracy/source/_posts/2021/Write-library-for-any-ECMAScript-environment.md

 }
 ```

 Let's use the "factory pattern" way to refactor our library.
-We will add a `strange-environment-entry.js` for an imaginary environment that does not have `setTimeout` but `Timer.createTimer`.
+We will add a `strange-environment-entry.js` for an imaginary environment that does not have `setTimeout` but has `Timer.createTimer`.

 ```js
 // constant.js